blockdeep/otro/README.md

-# Account Abstraction Pallet
+# Smart Account Pallet

-The Account Abstraction Pallet provides mechanisms for handling native and abstract signature verification, allowing for more flexible account management.
+The Account Smartion Pallet provides mechanisms for handling native and smart signature verification, allowing for more flexible account management.
 This pallet introduces support for various signature types and credential management, enhancing security and enabling multi-signature scenarios.

 ## Overview

-The pallet allows accounts to use both native signatures (e.g., Ed25519, Sr25519, ECDSA) and abstract signatures.
+The pallet allows accounts to use both native signatures (e.g., Ed25519, Sr25519, ECDSA) and smart signatures.
-Abstract signatures can involve custom signature methods, enabling enhanced account management scenarios, such as integration with custom wallets or smart contract-based accounts.
+Smart signatures can involve custom signature methods, enabling enhanced account management scenarios, such as integration with custom wallets or smart contract-based accounts.

 Key functionalities provided by this pallet include:
-- Generation of abstract accounts from native accounts.
+- Generation of smart accounts from native accounts.
 - Registration and management of credentials for accounts.
-- Verification of transactions signed with either native or abstract signatures.
+- Verification of transactions signed with either native or smart signatures.

 ## Supported signatures schemas